akshiitaa2001/drive-mate/README.md

     ```
 8. View visualizations:
     ```bash
-    streamlit run visualization_dashboard.py
+    streamlit run dashboard.py
     ```

 ---

 ## AWS Deployment
 - All scripts (e.g., `database.py`, `etl_process.py`, `recommendation_system.py`) are stored on GitHub and pulled to AWS EC2 for execution.
-- Steps for deployment are outlined in the documentation.
+- The database is hosted on AWS RDS for reliable and scalable storage.
+- The frontend is deployed on Railway for easy and efficient access.
+- Streamlit dashboards provide business insights through interactive visualizations.

 ---